rawquesh/memebaaz/README.md

 # MemeBaaz - Memes & Short Videos App

-Memebaaz is a video/images sharing app, Anyone can share short videos and images through app, the media will go through admin's approval.
+Memebaaz is a Video/images Sharing App, Anyone can share short videos and images through app, the media will go through admin's approval.

 ## Demo